vital-information-resource-under-siege/Random-C-Stuffs/README.md

  File I/O Sys Calls:

  This program is just playing with few sys calls and writng the content of one file to another file .Just a warmup file I wrote to get back playing with sys calls..

+ Mmaper:-

+ Just another random small program to do file I/O using mmap syscall..